RichardBer/ParkCMS/README.md

 Windows SDK 7.1

 Process Hacker 2 (The official method to get the park online is not known, but using this program will do the trick.
-You always have to stop DR Service Agent & DR Hundepark services after the computer have restarted)
+You always have to restart DR Service Agent & DR Hundepark services in process hacker after the computer have restarted)

 ## Deployment